Richard X. Heyman

 Heyman hails from Plainfield, New Jersey, a town which also gave us such luminaries as George Clinton & The Parliaments, jazz great Bill Evans and 60’s top-40 pop group The Critters.
 It was there that RXH helped form The Doughboys, who released a couple of singles on Bell Records.
 Subsequently, Heyman landed a record deal with Cypress/A&M and then Sire/Warner Brothers, who released his first two albums, Living Room!! and Hey Man! respectively.
 Along with his wife, Nancy, RXH has recorded an impressive dozen albums on his own label, Turn-Up Records.
 With this new CD (his fifteenth!), Heyman once again has written, produced and performed an exuberant display of melody and lyrics that will surely please the most discerning ears.

-For those of you unfamiliar with RXH‘s music, it might help to list his influences.
-One can hear traces of early rock’n’roll, 60’s British Invasion groups, American folk rock, west coast pop, Motown; even some Broadway and classical baroque find their way into the mix, but it all ends up bearing his singular sound.
-He has not only played with The Doughboys, but has also lent his drumming chops to Link Wray, Brian Wilson, Mark Lindsay, The Left Banke’s Michael Brown and Steve Martin Caro, and Jonathan Richman, among others.
+For those of you unfamiliar with RXH‘s music, it might help to list his influences: one can hear traces of early rock’n’roll, 60’s British Invasion groups, American folk rock, Motown; even some Broadway and classical baroque find their way into the mix, but it all ends up bearing his singular sound.
+He’s also lent his drumming chops to Link Wray, Mark Lindsay, Brian Wilson, The Left Banke’s Michael Brown and Steve Martin Caro, and Jonathan Richman, among others.
 As a guitarist, he performed with Mary Weiss of the Shangri-Las, and played keyboards with Ben E. King.